justinlee007/CarND-MPC-Project/README.md

 ### Constraints

+### Cost function

 ## Loop

 * Pass the current state as the initial state to the model predictive controller.
 * Call the optimization solver.
 Given the initial state, the solver will return the vector of control inputs that minimizes the cost function.
-The solver we'll use is called Ipopt.
-* Apply the first control input to the vehicle.
+* Apply the control input to the vehicle.
-* Back to 1.

 ### Optimizer
 The MPC uses an optimizer for the control inputs [δ<sub>1</sub>, a<sub>1</sub>, ..., δ<sub>N−1</sub>, a​<sub>N−1</sub>].
 It finds locally optimal values while keeping the constraints defined by the non-actuator and actuator parameters.